aaaven/Digital-Arts-Spring2019/README.md

 # Digital Arts
-Digital Arts Course (a module as part of "Innovation, Creativity and Entrepreneurship -Creative Practice" master level class) taught at Institute of Cultural and Creative Industry (ICCI), Shanghai Jiao Tong University
+Digital Arts (one module of six in "Innovation, Creativity and Entrepreneurship -Creative Practice" master 2018 class) taught at Institute of Cultural and Creative Industry (ICCI), Shanghai Jiao Tong University

 ## Learning Outcome
 After finishing this class, student will get: